OWASP/www-chapter-belgium/tab_meetings.md

 Our chapter meetings are open for everyone, and attendance is free of charge.
 We ask you to [Register via the OWASP Belgium Meetup group](https://www.meetup.com/belgium-owasp-meetup-group/) in order to provide you with last-minute updates, if needed.

+{::comment}
 **Practicalities**:
 * **When?** From 17:00 until 18:00 CEST.
 * **Registration?** via [OWASP Belgium Meetup group](https://www.meetup.com/belgium-owasp-meetup-group/) (attendence **free of charge**)
 * **Where?** Online!
 [YouTube Livestream](https://www.youtube.com/channel/UCse6RTiGd7oxJW4i_-TkZgA) - Zoom session available after RSVP
 * **Price?** Free of charge!

+{:/comment}

+### 16 September 2021: The OWASP Top 10 2021 (by Andrew van der Stock)
+This virtual chapter meeting will host **Andrew van der Stock**!
+* **When?** From 17:00 until 18:00 CEST.
+* **Registration?** via <https://www.meetup.com/belgium-owasp-meetup-group/events/> (attendence **free of charge**)
+* **Where?** Online!
+[YouTube Livestream](https://www.youtube.com/channel/UCse6RTiGd7oxJW4i_-TkZgA) - Zoom session available after RSVP
+* **Price?** Free of charge!

+#### The OWASP Top 10 2021
+The OWASP Top 10 2021 is the latest version of the venerable project.
+During this session, Andrew will take you through how we designed and improved the data collection, the results of the data analysis, the Top 10 2021 itself - with a brief description of each item, along with how you can best adopt and promote this awareness piece.
+Also, a brief introduction to the work Andrew is doing on the ASVS 5.0, due in 2022.

+#### Andrew van der Stock
+Andrew is a seasoned web application security specialist and enterprise security architect.
+He is the Executive Director at OWASP, taking the Foundation through organizational change and taking our mission to the next level.
+Andrew has worked in the IT industry for over 25 years.
+Andrew has researched and developed the web application security and architecture fields since 1998.
+He is a Lifetime member of OWASP, former Director, and co-leads the OWASP Application Security Verification Standard and OWASP Top 10 projects.
+An Australian ex-pat of Melbourne and Sydney, he currently lives in the USA with his family.

 {::comment}